 - Brain injuries

 - Wrongful death

 What if You are Hit by a Car While Working in a Construction Zone?

-You may have a claim for financial compensation if your construction zone car accident was the result of:
+Speak with a Pittsburgh car accident lawyer to find out if you can file a personal injury claim.
+You may have a legal claim for financial compensation if your construction zone car accident was the result of:

 - Improper or insufficient speed limit signs or other traffic signage